The dying art of papier-mache in Kashmir | DW | 13.08.2021

 With little business, the salaries are continuing to fall, adding pressure and forcing many to give up the work they love.

 "I cannot run a family on this work.
-I have two children and it consumes your eyesight.
+I have two children, and it consumes your eyesight.
 But I am compelled that, at this age, I cannot learn any new skill.
-That's why I am still doing this," Ali says.
+That's why I am still doing this," Ali said.

-Ali, who has been working for several decades in the trade, feels disheartened that despite working so hard, the job is not paying well.
+Ali, who has been working for several decades in the trade, feels disheartened that, despite his hard work, the job does not paying well.

 Ashiq Hussain, another skilled artist who has been in the trade for half a century, had to shut his company due to the losses and now works at Mir's workshop as a laborer.

-Another artist, Ghulam Muhmmad, 50, who learnt the craft at the age of 13, says the art of papier-mache will soon be a thing of the past.
+Another artist, Ghulam Muhmmad, 50, who learned the craft at the age of 13, said the art of papier-mache would soon be a thing of the past.

-"This art will not survive anymore," says Muhammad.
-"The raw material is getting costly but our labor charges are decreasing day by day," he adds.
+"This art will not survive anymore," Muhammad said.
+"The raw material is getting costly, but our labor charges are decreasing day by day," he added.

 Before the onset of armed insurgency against Indian rule in Kashmir, the handicraft industry was considered a lucrative business.
 But when the insurgency broke out in the early 1990s, it hit all trade sectors in Kashmir, particularly as international tourism was badly hit.

-The director of handicrafts in Kashmir, Mehmood Ahmad Shah, who works for the government in the tourism sector, recognizes the difficulties faced by artists, but says these issues are only temporary.
+The director of handicrafts in Kashmir, Mehmood Ahmad Shah, who works for the government in the tourism sector, recognizes the difficulties faced by artists, but said the issues were only temporary.

-"We are taking several initiatives and want to hold exhibitions across the country if the COVID-19 situation allows."
+"We are taking several initiatives and want to hold exhibitions across the country if the COVID-19 situation allows," he told DW.

-"We are also holding local exhibitions in the city to connect customers directly with artisans," he continued.
-"We want to take the initiatives of e-commerce so that the artisans can sell their products across the globe," the official told DW, adding that they are also rolling out many financial schemes.
+"We are also holding local exhibitions in the city to connect customers directly with artisans," he said.
+"We want to take the initiatives of e-commerce so that the artisans can sell their products across the globe," he said, adding that they are also rolling out many financial schemes.

 Female soldiers were sent to the restive region for the first time in May, but critics say the military still has a long way to go on gender equality.